 The DSL/Deputy DSL will maintain robust systems to monitor and record training of all staff, volunteers, supply annually, refresher time scales are evident.
-Training is delivered in-line with SSSCB training strategy and KCSIE 2019 recommendations.
+Training is delivered in-line with SSSCB training strategy and KCSIE 2020 recommendations.
 This will include bulletins, briefings and inset day training as well as external events attended.
-Regular updates to be shared with staff and a system to record these communications should be in place
+Regular updates to be shared with staff and a system to record these communications should be in place.

 The DSL will ensure all staff and regular visitors have training on how to recognise indicators of concern, how to respond to a disclosure from a child and how to record and report this information accurately.
 Staff/volunteers will not make promises to any child and will not keep secrets.
-Every child will know what the adult will have to do with any information they have chosen to disclose to a staff member/volunteers.
+Every child will know what the adult will have to do with any information they have chosen to disclose to a staff member/volunteer.

 The DSL monitors the paper/electronic case management systems set up to record cause for concerns on students to ensure the quality of information is accurate, proportionate, timely and assessment/referrals are made appropriately.
-The recording and storing of information is kept in-line with the General Data Protection Act.
+The recording and storing of information is kept in-line with the Data Protection Act 2018 and General Data Protection.
 Safeguarding and child protection records are kept separate from academic records and that there is a clear recorded process of transfer of records to all new education settings (e.g. nurseries, schools, colleges, pupil referral units).
-Chronology case management systems at the front of all children/young people's files are there to give clarity on summary/recognition of cumulative low level concerns which need to be monitored.
+Chronology case management systems at the front of all children/young people's files are there to give clarity on summary/recognition of cumulative low-level concerns which need to be monitored.

-DSL has developed systems for case management which is detailed, accurate, secure written/electronic records of concerns and referrals and also a system to monitor the quality through auditing case files regularly.
-Systems are compliant with General Data Protection Act
+DSL has developed systems for case management, which is detailed, accurate, secure written/electronic records of concerns and referrals and also a system to monitor the quality through auditing case files regularly alongside the DPO/ Safeguarding Forum representatives.
+The DSL/DDSL should have appropriate and regular supervision within the Senior Leadership Team.
+Systems are compliant with General Data Protection Act.